February 20, 2018

 Amazon didn’t invent the cross-selling technique, but on B2C sites, it made this type of functionality commonplace: “Are you also interested in these products?”
 Consumers are now used to this type of recommendation, and we can implement this idea using automated emails in HubSpot.

-A few months ago, I wrote a blog post on how to create a thank-you page to cross-sell other products.
-While a thank-you page works for people who are already in your HubSpot database, it won’t work for people who just filled out a landing page, because HubSpot needs up to 20 minutes to enter these contacts into the system.
+A few months ago, I wrote a blog post on how to create a thank you page to cross-sell other products.
+Although a thank you page works for people who are already in your HubSpot database, it won’t work for people who just filled out a landing page, because HubSpot needs up to 20 minutes to enter these contacts into the system.

 Enter automated emails.
 Used in conjunction with workflows, automated emails in HubSpot can be a powerful tool for upselling and cross-selling customers.

 One way to accomplish this in HubSpot is to run a workflow that determines related products once the first product is purchased and then to include that information in an automated email.

 Let’s look at a real-world example.

 AFPA offers online fitness and nutrition certification programs and claims thousands of customers around the globe.
 (Also, AFPA just so happens to be a SmartBug client.)
 AFPA's popular Holistic Nutritionist Certification course has been selling like hotcakes recently, so it's perfect for our example.